 And of course, exercise contributes to good health which is the number one contributor to happiness.

-3. Don't Isolate yourself
+3. Don't Isolate yourself.

 People who are happy with themselves aren't alone.
 They enjoy time with family, friends, and work associates.
 They make a point of connecting and interacting with others.
 Isolation breeds loneliness and depression.

-4. Don't focus on the negative
+4. Don't focus on the negative.

-Whether you make yourself happy or not, bad things will happen in life.
+Whether you try to make yourself happy or not, bad things will happen in life.
 But after a time of grief or frustration, happy people don't continue to focus on the negative.
 They consciously move past negative situations and thoughts and intentionally focus on the positive.

-5. Get out debt
+5. Get out debt.

-6. Experiences above material things
+6. Put experiences above material things.

 Material things afford only a short burst of happiness, but this quickly fades.
 Experiences, however, provide a richer level of satisfaction that lingers through connections and memories.

-7. Be forgiving
+7. Be forgiving.